Using OpenType Features to Enhance Brand Identity through Custom Typography

 Capitals

-- Capital Spacing: Adjusts spacing between capital letters to enhance readability, especially when using all caps in a sentence.
+- Capital Spacing: Optimized spacing when using all caps.

 Ligatures